telerik/ajax-docs/controls/grid/client-side-programming/radgrid-object/methods/clearselecteditems.md

->note Please note that this method is only applicable whenRow Selection of RadGrid is enabled.
+>note Please note that this method is only applicable when Row Selection of RadGrid is enabled.
 >